-Libraries in different campuses
+Libraries on different campuses

-Meiji University's four campuses, Surugadai Campus, Izumi Campus, Ikuta Campus, and Nakano Campus, each have its own library.
+Each of Meiji University's four campuses, Surugadai Campus, Izumi Campus, Ikuta Campus, and Nakano Campus, has its own library.
 You can use the libraries on all four campuses.
 See the library website and Library Handbook for details about using the libraries.